tenko/ECSMicroLib/README.md

 *Windows MSYS2 (CLANG64)* also can follow these instructions and is known to work well, but is much slower than on *Linux*.

-Note that your *Windows* systems anti-virus software might identify the resulting *.exe* file as a threat and in that case this check automatic must exempt these files.

 ```shell
 # Build and install patched version of ECS
 pacman -S git make clang sdl2-compat